-General Conversation
+General conversation

-- there was no distinction between Topic Presentation/Conversation and General Conversation - the brevity of the conversation sections meant that candidates did not have the opportunity to demonstrate the range of vocabulary and structures required to score marks in the top bands - the Teacher/Examiner completed the task for the candidate - the award of high marks for the conversation section although the candidates did not convey past and future meaning accurately - the award of fraction of mark while the mark scheme does not contain any half marks - candidates did not have the opportunity to develop their answers and thus use more complex structures - the Teacher/Examiner completed the task for the candidate - overly-demanding questions were asked of candidates - past and future questions were not asked
+- The column for this mark was left blank as it was not attempted. - There was no distinction between topic presentation/conversation and general conversation. - One topic area only used in the general conversation which is the same as the presentation one. - The award of marks for some sections was more than the agreed standard. - The brevity of the conversation sections meant that candidates did not have the opportunity to demonstrate the range of vocabulary and structures required to score marks in the top bands - The teacher/examiner completed the task for the candidate. - The award of high marks for the conversation section although the candidates did not convey past and future meaning accurately - The award of a fraction of mark while the mark scheme does not contain any half marks. - Candidates did not have the opportunity to develop their answers and thus use more complex structures - The teacher/examiner completed the task for the candidate. - Over demanding questions were asked where it was difficult for the candidate to answer. - Past and future questions were not asked. - Past and future questions were asked but candidate answered either without using any verbs or in present. - Examiner was talking most of the time and candidate did not have the opportunity to express themselves.